 We're calling on Greenwich Council to commit to annual targets towards achieving the 45% cut in vehicle numbers by 2030.

-2022’s council elections are a vital point in London’s zero-carbon journey.
+2022-2026 is a vital stage in London’s zero-carbon journey.
 Motor vehicles are the largest and most stubborn source of London’s emissions, and borough councils control 95% of the city’s roads.
 We need all our councils to act in the next four years and be bold – or it’ll be too late to get to zero carbon roads by 2030.
 That’s what’s needed for London and Greenwich to do their bit.
-That’s why we’re calling on the council’s next leader to commit to cutting road transport emissions fast and enabling lots more walking, cycling and wheeling.

 Pledged